Many people mistakenly think that they can avoid taxes with offshore accounts.

 Unfortunately, citizens of the United States and Eritrea are exceptions to the residency options presented above.
 These countries have what’s called citizenship-based taxation.
 Meaning, their citizens must continue to pay taxes to their home countries, no matter what.
 This is true even if they don’t reside in the country or benefit from its services.

 In these instances, you can opt to “leave” the United States for tax purposes.
 But you get to maintain your US citizenship.
-In doing so, you lock in a significantly lower tax rate.
+In doing so, you lock in significantly lower tax rates.
 This includes a 5% income tax and 0% capital gains tax, in the case of Puerto Rico.
-That might not be the same as allowing you to avoid taxes with offshore accounts.
-But it’s a significant change in your tax rate.
+That might not be the same as tax avoidance with offshore bank accounts.
+But it’s a significant change in your offshore tax rate.

 Lastly, another option that continues to gain popularity is renunciation.
 Renunciation is the act of giving up your citizenship.
 This isn’t a small decision.
 And while the number of people renouncing continues to increase every year, doing so simply for tax purposes isn’t allowed.
 But reducing your tax bill is one of the outcomes that you would enjoy if you did choose to renounce.

-And while it’s easier to open accounts for certain nationalities than others (e.g. Russia, Nigeria, Iraq, etc).
-Finding great banks that offer the service and quality you’re looking for can be a challenge.
+And while it’s easier to open offshore accounts for certain nationalities than others (e.g. Russia, Nigeria, Iraq, etc), finding great banks that offer the service and quality you’re looking for can be a challenge.

-Knowing which banks are best suited to your needs is an important consideration.
+Knowing which offshore banks are best suited to your needs is an important consideration.
 Especially as this can change depending on your residency and your citizenship.
 All of this is key to minimizing your taxes and optimizing your financial life.
-To get started, you can become a GlobalBanks Insider now, or keep reading to learn how offshore companies can help reduce your tax bill.

 The strategies available to you will depend on your country of citizenship.
 It will also depend on your residency and the corporate tax laws that apply to your company.